 Cost, Pre-Registration and Check-In: See above

-Trophies and Patches: The race is just for registered Girl Scouts, Daisy through Cadette (the program levels of Troop 1806 and Troop 1808).
+Trophies and Patches: The race is just for registered Girl Scouts, Daisy through Juniors (the program levels of Troop 1806).
 The girls will race within their program level - that is, Daisies will compete in a Daisy division, Brownies in a Brownie division, and Juniors in a Junior division.
-Any Cadettes who participate will participate with Troop 1806 Juniors.
 Within each division, there will be trophies for first, second and third place in each of three categories: Fastest, Most Beautiful, Most Creative.
 So there will be nine available trophies for each program level.
 There will also be a Derby patch for EVERY GIRL who participates.

 Family Racing: There will also be a family race, which is open to anyone associated with a registered Girl Scout - parents, siblings, leaders, etc. Family racers will not receive a trophy, but will receive recognition certificates - first, second and third place for Fastest, Most Beautiful and Most Creative.